jhpyle/docassemble/_docs/config.md

 retype password: False
 {% endhighlight %}

-## <a name="enable remember me"></a>Controlling whether the "remember me" feature is available

-By default, users can click the "Remember me" checkbox when they log in, so that they do not have to log in when they come back to the site.
-To disable this feature, set `enable remember me` to `False`.

-{% highlight yaml %}
-enable remember me: False
-{% endhighlight %}

 ## <a name="password complexity"></a>Controlling password complexity

 By default, users when registering must select a password that is at